Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: Averages and error bars

 In other words, we use the jackknife values, $y^J_i, z^J_i$, rather than the sample means, $\overline{y}, \overline{z}$, as the arguments of $f$.
 For example a jackknife estimate of the Binder ratio $\langle x^4 \rangle / \langle x^2 \rangle^2$ is

 The overall jackknife estimate of $f(\mu_ y, \mu_z)$ is then the average over the $N$ jackknife estimates $f_i^J$:

-It is straightforward to show that if $f$ is a linear function of $\mu_y$ and $\mu_z$ then $\overline{f^J} = f(\overline{y},\overline{z})$, i.e. the jackknife and standard averages are identical.
+It is straightforward to show that if $f$ is a linear function of $\mu_y$ and $\mu_z$ then $\overline{f^J} = f(\overline{y},\overline{z})$, i.e. the jackknife and standard averages are identical, see e.g.~Eq.~\eqref{yJ_def}.
 However, when $f$ is not a linear function, so there is bias, there \textit{is} a difference, and we will now show the resampling carried out in the jackknife method can be used to determine bias and error bars in an automated way.

 We proceed as for the derivation of Eq.~\eqref{bias2}, which we now write as

 where $A$ is the term in rectangular brackets in Eq.~\eqref{bias2}, and we have added the next order correction.
 The jackknife data sets have $N-1$ points with the same distribution as the $N$ points in the actual distribution, and so the bias in the jackknife average will be of the same form, with the same values of $A$ and $B$, but with $N$ replaced by $N-1$, i.e.